 About NSBE Dallas-Fort Worth

 Since its founding by six visionary leaders in 1975, the National Society of Black Engineers has grown to more than 20,000 members globally, blossoming into a leading force in the lives of technical professionals and students on college campuses worldwide.
 The Dallas-Fort Worth Chapter of the National Society of Black Engineers was established in 1992 and is focused on developing leaders in engineering and technology through training, professional development, mentoring opportunities, and career placement services.
-We strive to partner with local corporations, professional organizations, and collegiate chapters in the Dallas Metroplex to increase the pipeline for engineering and technical professionals.
+Membership is open to professionals who are pursuing careers in STEM.
+We strive to partner with local corporations, other professional organizations, and our collegiate student chapters in the Dallas Fort-Worth Metroplex to increase the pipeline of engineering and technical professionals.

 Mission

-The mission of the National Society of Black Engineers (NSBE Professionals) is to increase the number of culturally responsible students who excel academically to also succeed professionally and thereby make a positive impact in the community.
+The mission of the National Society of Black Engineers (NSBE Professionals) is to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.

 Objectives

-Develop the technical and professional skills of our members
+• Develop the technical and professional skills of our professional members.